Using vSphere Certificate Manager to Replace SSL Certificates

 Replace all vSphere Certificates and Keys with custom CA Certificates and Keys (use Option 5):

-• In this environment, you will replace the Machine Certificate and all Solution User Certificates with custom CA Certificates signed by either an enterprise CA (like a Microsoft Windows CA) or a Commercial CA (Verisign, GoDaddy, etc.).
+• In this environment, replace the Machine Certificate and all Solution User Certificates with custom CA Certificates signed by either an enterprise CA (like a Microsoft Windows CA) or a Commercial CA (Verisign, GoDaddy, etc.).

 • The VMCA is not responsible for issuing these certificates.